What makes vacuum cleaners make so loud sounds?

-Whether you have a Canister Vacuum or an Upright Vacuum, we can agree they make it easier to keep your home or business tidy.
+Whether you have a canister vacuum or an upright vacuum, we can agree they make it easier to keep your home or business tidy.
 However, sometimes they seem so loud!
 Some of the noise is normal operation, but if you hear something exceptionally loud or significantly different, it is time to check for maintenance.

 Why are vacuum cleaners so noisy?